LHC diphoton and Z+photon Higgs signals in the Higgs triplet model with Y=0: The Higgs diphoton and rates at the LHC

 In Fig. \ref{ii3}, we plot $R_H(\gamma\gamma)$ versus $R_H(Z\gamma)$.
-We find that the two rates are also positively correlated for the scenario II.
-The 1 $\sigma$ range of diphoton experimental data will imply that $R_H(Z\gamma)$ should be in the range of 1.2 and 2.5.
+Similar to scenario I, the two rates are also positively correlated.
+Especially for the region favored by the $1\sigma$ range of ATLAS and CMS data, the prediction of $R_H(Z\gamma)$ equals to that of $R_H(\gamma\gamma)$ approximately.